Here’s how young people can save America

 A new year is a time for reflection on the past and hope for the future.
-My new year’s wish this year is that across the country, every high school give each graduating student a diploma and a voter registration card, and every center of education and training - whether community college or four-year university, technical training or business school - insure that every entering student is registered to vote.
+My new year’s wish this year is that across the country, every high school gives each graduate a diploma and a voter registration card, and every center of education and training — whether community college or four-year university, technical training or business school — insures that every entering student is registered to vote.

 The energy, the urgency, the imagination of the young offer this country the best hope for salvation.
 The young generation is the most diverse and the least racist of Americans.
 By a stunning seven to one, Gallup found 18- to 29-year-olds supported the racial protests triggered by the murder of George Floyd by a Minneapolis police officer.
 Young people mobilized the largest interracial demonstrations in history in response.